penta-skill-experience/kit-smart-tv/README.md

 This is only possible, if the sent announcement is from the same Verified User as the original announcement or if the sent announcemnt is from an announcement admin.

+# RSSFeed Warning

+!!!Only enter trusted rss feeds into an rss-feed widget!!!
+The rss feed embeds foreign HTML.
+This is a potential system.